-Emirates forbids all smart balance wheels (even with the lithium batteries removed) to be transported as checked-in or carry-on baggage.
+Emirates forbids the transportation of all smart balance wheels (even with the lithium batteries removed) either as checked-in or carry-on baggage.

 The United Arab Emirates (UAE) has a very strict, zero-tolerance, anti-drugs policy.
 All airports within the UAE conduct thorough searches using highly sensitive equipment.
 Possession of any amounts of illegal drugs by travelers entering or transiting the UAE will be subject to punishment.

 If you’re carrying controlled medication into the UAE, you must apply for approval through the Ministry of Health (MoH) website.

 Check with your doctor if your prescribed medication is controlled or not.
 You must also carry the prescription for the quantity (max 3 months’ supply) of the medicine that you are bringing into the UAE.

 All other medication (prescription for uncontrolled medication and over-the-counter medication) does not need prior approval from MoH.

 For more details please visit the Ministry of Health and Prevention website(Opens an external website in a new tab).

 Travelers to the UAE are strongly advised to familiarize themselves with the rules regarding what medications they can and cannot bring into the country.

 Please contact the nearest Embassy or Consulate of the United Arab Emirates for advice if you are considering taking medications or other drugs into the UAE.

 List of United Arab Emirates consulates (opens an external website in a new tab)